THE CBCA | History

 In the attempt to overcome these inconveniences and target better solutions found by other countries that have successfully faced similiar issues, Cosipa and Usiminas started to work together in 1997 in order to develop the steel construction market.
 The year of 1999 marked the creation of the GSCM – Steel Group of Metallic Construction, formed by CSN, CST, Usiminas, Cosipa, and later, by Açominas.

-The decision to create the CBCA – Brazilian Center for Steel Construction in Brazil was based on analyses (by the founders of the GSCM) of experiences from other countries, mostly those that spared no efforts to expand the use of steel in construction works, such as the UK, the USA and Japan, where entities such as Steel Construction Institute (SCI), American Institute of Steel Construction (AISC) and Kozai Club, had a fundamental role in the development and consolidation of the steel construction in their respective markets.
+The decision to create the CBCA – Brazil Center for Steel Construction in Brazil was based on analyses (by the founders of the GSCM) of experiences from other countries, mostly those that spared no efforts to expand the use of steel in construction works, such as the UK, the USA and Japan, where entities such as Steel Construction Institute (SCI), American Institute of Steel Construction (AISC) and Kozai Club, had a fundamental role in the development and consolidation of the steel construction in their respective markets.
 CBCA now comes to join forces with local organizations representing the local industry, entities and professionals related to steel construction.

 CBCA is not a commercial entity.